Mesharymn/Resume_optimizer/README.md

 # Resume Optimizer

-Resume Optimizer started as a small experiment to compare resumes against job descriptions, then gradually turned into a larger ATS-focused toolkit for resume analysis, rewriting, and cover letter generation.

 The idea behind the project is simple:

 Most people apply to jobs with the same resume every time, even though different roles prioritize different keywords, skills, and experience.